aws-samples/opensearch-automated-cluster-management/README.md

 ### Pre-requisites

-- Latest versions of Node, NPM, Java and Maven installed.
+- Latest versions of Node, NPM, AWS CLI, Java and Maven installed.
 - AWS account with the required role, permissions and credentials to deploy the stack.

 ### Simple deployment